 Answer these questions:

 - How clearly does my problem/solution connect all five of my sources?
 Why do I think at least three of these sources are scholarly?
 (Pages 459-460 provide help for determining if a source is scholarly.)
 How closely do my works cited page entries follow the appropriate examples in the textbook?
+(Discussion of the MLA style begins on 535; the APA begins on 591.)
 How much more research do I need to do?

 - What can I do to summarize more effectively?